orcfax/docs/docs/developer-manual/verify.md

 # Verify fact statements

-Orcfax publishes very concise fact statement datum or snippets to the Cardano blockchain.
+Orcfax publishes very concise fact statement datum to the Cardano blockchain.

 Each of these have an inextricable identifier that links back out to an audit log package on the decentralized [Arweave](https://arweave.org) storage